Harsh4902/kcl-intellij-lsp4ij/README.md

-Demo plugin of KCL for Intellij
+Demo plugin of KCL for Intellij using LSP4IJ